sreejithshaji/cpp-tutorial-syllabus/README.md

 6. `OR boolean familiarization`
    Write a program to print yes if entered number is 1 or 100 else print no
+7. `if-loop advanced conditions`
+   Write a program to print "it is a negative number " if the user enter a negative number number . else we need to add the entered number with 3 and after that check if the result is an odd number or an even number .
+   If the numbre is odd print " the number is : (print the number here) and it is an odd number " else print it is an even number.
+   NOTE:
+      Do not write full code at once .
+Do it step by step .
+First check the first if contition and is it working or not . you can use cout function to check is the logic working correctly or not.

+      After that do the second section and check if its working or not .